SarahJobyDavid/Customer-Segmentation/README.md

 ## Project Overview

-Designed for Google Colab, the notebook processes customer datasets with pandas and scikit-learn to perform clustering analysis.
+The notebook processes customer datasets with pandas and scikit-learn to perform clustering analysis.
 It uses elbow method and silhouette scores to determine optimal clusters, visualizing segments through scatter plots and pairplots.

 ## Core Analysis Workflow